 West London Mission is a signatory to the The Charter for Christian Homelessness Agencies.

-Our Executive Director for Social Work, Jon Kuhrt, was one of the authors of the Charter which has now been signed by many Christian organisations.
+Our Chief Executive, Jon Kuhrt, was one of the authors of the Charter which has now been signed by many Christian organisations.

 The charter could be used to answer questions around how faith is expressed within the service which often come from funders, statutory agencies and other partners.

 It could be used as a way of expressing how faith should be handled, both externally and internally and can be used as a guideline for staff.

 The hope, mainly, is that it will help churches and Christian organisations to be confident in the relevance of their Christian ethos to the work that they are doing and help them articulate and express this to external bodies who might not understand the Christian faith on which their work is rooted.